gojekfarm/beast/README.md

 * Use jib to create docker image
 * Find package like factorybot, and make factories
 * Refactor KafkaConsumerUtil
+* Show code coverage in CLI on test run

 ### Reading List
 * Custom Mappers